Oia20/Golf-Survey-DB/README.md

-This simple project uses Django, CSS, HTML, and MySQL to store and display data submitted by the users.
+This simple project uses Django, CSS, HTML, and SQlite to store and display data submitted by the users.

 It was great Django practice.